 Be sure to vacuum very often

 Although carpets could be warm and cozy, they are known to harbor a lot of dust mites.
-You could consider changing from carpet to linoleum floors or even tiles, something that is less hot so that these mites cannot hide.
-However, if you still want to use carpets, then pick out one that has is low nap or low pile as that discourages dust mites to breed a bit more.
+You could consider changing from carpet to linoleum floors or even tiles, something that is less hot, so that these mites cannot hide.
+However, if you still want to use carpets, then pick out one that has low nap or low pile as that discourages dust mites from breeding more.

 Utilize light and breezy window blinds or drapes

 Most times, people use window blinds and drapes that can only be dry cleaned or are heavy - chances are you won’t wash them often and they will accumulate dust.
 Try to use drapes that are light, so you wash them regularly.
 It will help you breathe better especially if you have allergic reactions to dust or .

 Also, cleaning and wiping window frames regularly prevents mildew and dust - some key drivers of allergies and upper respiratory problems.